I’m the designer of the Leiamoon vaginal steam seat! I certainly didn’t end up here by following a straight line

-My first insight into what would become our shared mission came during a shamanic training retreat in the Peruvian jungle back in 2010.
+My first insight into what would become our shared mission came during a shamanic retreat in the Peruvian jungle back in 2010.
 On that trip, I experienced profound healing beyond my wildest imagination, thanks to the power of plant medicine and a divine feminine awakening.
-Over the next six years, both of these concepts played vital roles in pushing me to be my best self and deepening my relationships—especially with Jessica.
+Over the next several years, both of these concepts played vital roles in pushing me to be my best self and deepening my relationships—especially with Jessica.
 As our partnership evolved, the nature of our quest slowly crystallized.

 The night Jessica came home from her women’s circle and told me about vaginal steaming, I felt the stars align.
 Her eyes lit up as she described the ancient wisdom ingrained in the practice and how today’s women are reawakening to it.
 The parallels to my jungle lessons were uncanny: the herbs acting as plant medicine, and the womb as the divine feminine center.
 It was the last thing I had ever expected, but vaginal steaming was revealing itself as the missing puzzle piece in our life’s work.

 I couldn’t believe this tradition had been around for thousands of years, yet was still so little-known in 2016.
 We immediately dove into research mode to uncover as much information about it as possible.
 The deeper we dug, the more confirmation we received of vaginal steaming’s rich global history and countless benefits.
 Our discoveries were also timely: In an era when awareness around the importance of paying attention to this part of our bodies is increasing, women have been seeking out more viable self-care options.
 We connected our research to this growing need, and LEIAMOON was born.